Home Science Electrochemistry

 Electrolysis

-What is Electrolysis?
-Electrolysis is a process where chemical changes occur at the electrodes (cathode or anode) due to the passage of electricity passes through...
+Electrolysis in chemistry is defined as a process where chemical changes occur at the electrodes (cathode or anode) due to the...